-- > The Ministry of Education has lifted restrictions on the maximum number of people who can gather in a room. - ➤ Handwashing is mandatory for all at the school entrance, upon return from breaks, after lunch and upon exiting. - > Hand washing should be repeated several times during the day. - ➤ Hand sanitizer must be approved by Health Canada.
-Young children should only use the sanitizer under the supervision of an adult. - > The Ministry of Education has lifted the ban on professional cooking or nutrition classes for students involving food preparation.
+- The Ministry of Education has lifted restrictions on the maximum number of people who can gather in a room. - ➤ Handwashing is mandatory for all at the school entrance, upon return from breaks, after lunch and upon exiting. - > Hand washing should be repeated several times during the day. - ➤ Hand sanitizer must be approved by Health Canada.
+Young children should only use the sanitizer under the supervision of an adult. - ➤ When in a school, wearing a mask is always required if a distance of 2 meters cannot be maintained between individuals. - ➤ The Ministry of Education has lifted the ban on professional cooking or nutrition classes for students involving food preparation.
 The courses can therefore take place.
 The Ministry states that the contents of these courses relate to the safety rules to be implemented.
 The food prepared by students within the context of the nutrition class may be consumed by them but should not be offered for consumption outside that setting. - Arts classes (theatre and music) can resume, as long as physical contact is restricted, and clean-up is to be carried out in accordance with rules in effect.